David-ODB57/Flutter-SWAPI/README.md

 It's a project done for my training in MNS (Mets Numeric School).

 ## It's composed of
-Markup : - A page returning only the films list.
+- A page returning only the films list.
 - A Weather page accessing Open Weather API with a SW customization.
 - Demo page to test notifications.

 ## Getting Started